 Vault Aviation Safety Standards

 While exceptional pricing and unmatched service are how we provide value to our clients, safety truly is our top priority.
 With this in mind, we abide by the Platinum Rule: Never book a client on a plane we wouldn’t board ourselves.
-Because we value getting you home safely to your family, Vault Aviation uses a select group of safety-audited operators that comply with ARGUS and/or Wyvern standards.
-The aircraft Vault sources must be from FAR Part 135 Charter Operators.
-We demand that they carry a minimum of $50,000,000 in insurance and show no history of damage or irregular maintenance events.
-All flights are piloted by experienced two pilot crews.
-Vault Aviation will never charter a plane with only a single pilot, no exceptions.
+Because we value getting you and your family home safely, Vault Aviation uses a select group of safety-audited operators who comply with ARGUS and/or Wyvern safety standards.
+Vault only sources aircraft from FAR Part 135 Charter Operators, and we mandate that they carry a minimum of $50,000,000 in insurance and show no history of damage or irregular maintenance events.
+From turboprops to heavy jets (and everything in between), all of our aircraft are flown by 2 highly qualified pilot crews.
+Vault Aviation will never charter a plane with only a single pilot – no exceptions.

 Pilot Safety and Credentials

 Vault Aviation also references Wyvern Safety Ratings as an additional layer of safety.
-Wyvern is a different safety rating agency, independent of ARGUS, that allows us to perform a second audit on the safety records and the pilots for any flight we charter.
-Wyvern allows us to run a Pilot & Aircraft Safety Survey (“PASS”) report.
-The “PASS” report will detail everything from pilot hours to medical certifications.
-The following details are included in a “PASS” report:
+Independent of ARGUS, Wyvern allows us to perform a second audit on the operator, the aircraft, and the pilots by running a Pilot & Aircraft Safety Survey (“PASS”) report.
+The “PASS” report details everything from pilot hours to medical certifications.
+The following information is included in a “PASS” report: